01 of 05

 02 of 05

-Eyeball Garnish: Begin with Lychee
+Eyeball Garnish: Begin With Lychee

 The first (and only) challenge with creating the lychee eyeball garnish is finding the lychee.

 The lychee is a popular little fruit in Asian cuisine and it should be easy to find at your local international food market.
-Sometimes you can find the fresh fruit, but in this case, canned lychee are ideal and much easier to work with.
+Sometimes you can find the fresh fruit, but in this case, canned lychee is ideal and much easier to work with.
 Pick up a can or two more than you think you will need because sometimes the fruit are damaged in the canning process.

 When you have your lychee, pour the can out it into a strainer to separate the fruit from the juice and allow the lychee to dry a bit.
 The lychee have a membranous feel to them and they're hollow so they're a little slippery to work with when can-fresh wet, so it's good to leave them out for at least half an hour.